Samuel Hieronymus Grimm: Early life and training in Bern and Paris

 Grimm was born in 1733 in Burgdorf, a town situated to the north-east of Bern in Switzerland.
 Initially Grimm aspired to be a poet and in 1762 published a volume of poems.
 Shortly before 1760 Grimm moved to Bern and studied under Johann Ludwig Aberli who had taken over a drawing school that had previously been run by his uncle Johann Rudolf Grimm.
 Aberli specialised in topographical scenery, particularly of the Swiss Alps and he also patented a technique using faint outline etching for the mass production of these views.
 Grimm supplied drawings which were used to illustrate Friedrich von Hagedorn's Poetische Werke which was published between 1769 and 1772.

 Grimm worked for Aberli until 1765, when at the age of 32, he moved to Paris to study under Johann Georg Wille who was a member of the Académie royal de peinture et de sculpture and Graveur de Roi.
 Under Wille, was able to greatly expand his skill as landscape and topographical artist.
 Surviving work shows that he made sketching trips in the Bois de Boulogne, Normandy and Picardy.
 At this time he perfected his skills as watercolour artist and a recorder of historic buildings.
 About March 1768, Grimm left Paris for London.
 Wille wrote about Grimm était un bien honnête garçon que nous estimions beaucoup.

 Move to England

 Critics of his time remarked that Grimm was a "man of genius".
 He was adopted as a travelling companion of the Rev. Sir Richard Kaye who became Rector of Kirkby in Ashfield in 1765 – his role was to record "anything curious".
 In 1775 Grimm was known to be in Derbyshire and Staffordshire, and by 1778 was working in London.

-Grimm died in Tavistock Street in London on 14 April 1794, and left his money to a niece in Switzerland.
-He was buried at St Paul's church in Covent Garden in a service taken by Kaye, who had become the Dean of Lincoln.
+Grimm died in Tavistock Street in Westminster on 14 April 1794, and left his money to a niece in Switzerland.
+He was buried at St Paul's church, Covent Garden, in a funeral service taken by Kaye, who had become the Dean of Lincoln.